 \subsection{Target Detection Evaluation}

-We now aim to qualitatively evaluate the target detection performances of our detector $(\mathbf{A}_t\mathbf{C})^T$ on both buddingtonite and kaolinite target detection scenarios when $\mathbf{A}_t$ is constructed from target samples available in the online spectral libraries (from Fig. \ref{fig:dictionaries_kao_bud}).
-As can be seen from Fig. \ref{fig:detection_evaluations}, our detector is able to detect the buddingtonite targets with no false alarms until $\alpha \leq 0.1$ where a lot of false alarms appear. \\ For the detection of kaolinite, it was difficult to have a clean detection (that is, without false alarms) especially for $0.1<\alpha\leq1$.
-This is to be expected since the kaolinite target is well matched to the alunite background (that is, kaolinite and alunite have overlapping spectral features), and hence, discrimination between them is very challenging. \\ \\ It is interesting to note (results are omitted in this chapter) that if we consider $\mathbf{A}_t = \mathbf{t}$ (that is, we are searching for the exact signature $\mathbf{t}$ in the Alunite HSI), the buddingtonite and even the kaolinite targets are able to be detected with no false alarms for $0.1<\alpha\leq1$.
-When $\alpha\leq0.1$, a lot of false alarms appear, but, the detection performance for both buddngtonite and kaolinite targets remains better than to those in Fig. \ref{fig:detection_evaluations}.
+We now aim to qualitatively evaluate the target detection performances of our detector $(\mathbf{A}_t\mathbf{C})^T$ on both the buddingtonite and kaolinite target detection scenarios, when $\mathbf{A}_t$ is constructed from target samples that are available in the online spectral libraries (from Fig. \ref{fig:dictionaries_kao_bud}).
+As can be seen from Fig. \ref{fig:detection_evaluations}, our detector is able to detect the buddingtonite targets with no false alarms until $\alpha \leq 0.1$ where a lot of false alarms appear.

+For the detection of kaolinite, it was difficult to have a clean detection (without false alarms) even for high values of $\alpha$.
+This is to be expected since the kaolinite target is well matched to the alunite background (the kaolinite and alunite have overlapping spectral features), and hence, the discrimination between them is very challenging.

+It is interesting to note (results omitted here) that if we consider $\mathbf{A}_t = \mathbf{t}$ (that is, we are searching for the exact signature $\mathbf{t}$ in the Alunite HSI), the buddingtonite and even the kaolinite targets are able to be detected with no false alarms for $0.1<\alpha\leq1$.
+When $\alpha\leq0.1$, a lot of false alarms appear, but the detection performances for both the buddingtonite and kaolinite targets remain better than to those in Fig. \ref{fig:detection_evaluations}.